tz-hiring/frontend-engineer/README.md

 ## Time & Submission

-**Time Limit:** 1 hour
+**Time Limit:** 1 - 2 hour

-We believe this exercise can be completed within the allocated time, so please do not exceed the time limit.
-If you find that you cannot complete all requirements within 1 hour, that's also fine - we are very much interested in your thought process, approach to problem-solving, and how you prioritize features.
+We believe this exercise can be completed within 2 hours, so please do not exceed the time limit.
 If you find yourself with more time after completing the exercise, feel free to take your solution further and simply document your additions in `docs.md`.
 If you find any requirements unclear, please add them to the document and include any assumptions made.
 If any requirements are unclear, please note them in the document along with any assumptions you make.

 **AI Tools & Modern Workflow:**
 We actively encourage the use of AI design and development tools in your workflow.
 We use them day-to-day and would love to see how you leverage them to improve your development process.
 Feel free to use tools like: [Cursor](https://cursor.so/), [v0.dev](https://v0.dev/), or any other AI tools that help you work more efficiently